Ⅲ. The Code of Student Conduct

 - Kegs and Common Containers: Possession or use of beer kegs or other alcoholic beverage common containers on campus without appropriate written authority from the College.
-Virginia's keg registration law requires that a person of legal age register his purchase of a keg of beer and also that he acknowledge under penalty of law that he will not permit anyone under legal age to consume any beer from that keg.
-No form of alcoholic beverage is permitted as a prize for raffles, contests, etc (See Appendix L).
+Virginia’s keg registration law requires that a person of legal age register his purchase of a keg of beer and also that he acknowledge under penalty of law that he will not permit anyone under legal age to consume any beer from that keg.
+No form of alcoholic beverage is permitted as a prize for raffles, contests, etc. See Appendix L and Appendix M.

 - Hazardous Acts: Conduct which creates conditions which are or might be injurious to persons or property.

 - Sexual Misconduct: In addition to sexual misconduct which is prohibited by law, this offense includes any non-consensual or public sexual contact as well as all forms of sexual harassment.
-Appendix D contains information about certain types of conduct which would constitute violations of this provision.
+Appendix D and Appendix P contain information about certain types of conduct which would constitute violations of this provision.